open-gamma-ray-astro/gamma-astro-data-formats/source/events/events.rst

 Mandatory header keywords
 -------------------------

+The standard FITS reference time header keywords should be used (see :ref:`time-formats`).

 * ``HDUCLASS`` type: string
     * Signal conformance with HEASARC/OGIP conventions (option: 'OGIP').
 See :ref:`hduclass`.
 * ``HDUDOC`` type: string